|Nutrition Facts (per serving)|

 In summer, of course, you can use fresh tomatoes and a food mill (passatutto) to make your sauce, but outside of tomato season, a good passata di pomodoro (tomato puree, sometimes labeled as "strained tomatoes") is the best way to go.
 You can always keep a jar or two of it on hand so that you'll be able to make a quick and satisfying meal at any moment, whether it's late at night, the stores are closed, or you just don't have the time.

 I truly believe that there's really no reason to ever use jarred pasta sauce.
-It usually tastes awful, is often full of completely unnecessary (and unhealthy) sugar, and when making your own sauce is so quick and easy, it doesn't even have convenience going for it.
+It usually is too salty or sweet, with extra salt or sugar.
+When making your own sauce is so quick and easy, it doesn't even have convenience going for it.

 We recommend buying passata di pomodoro in large glass jars or bottles for several reasons.
 It doesn't have the metallic taste that canned sauce can sometimes have, it won't have potentially harmful BPA leached into it from the can lining —due to tomatoes' natural acidity, they leach far more BPA from a can lining than less-acidic canned foods, and you can use just as much of it as you need and keep the rest refrigerated until you need it.
 Some good brands that are sold this way include Mutti, Cirio, and Bionaturae—which is also organic.
 They're often sold in the tomato sauce section of supermarkets, and Italian import markets will almost always carry it.
 Italian brands will usually have no salt added—they simply contain tomatoes—so you might need to adjust your seasoning accordingly.